fatimasaad2003s/assignment-2/README.md

 │   └── technical-documentation.md
 └── .gitignore

+---

 ## How To Run

-- dowmload this repository as Zip file
+- Download this repository as a ZIP file
-- open the project folder in compiler
+- Open the project folder in a code editor or IDE
-- clon git repository
+- Clone the Git repository (optional)
-- duble click on 'index.html'
-- run in the broser (Chrome, Edge, Firefox, etc.)
+- Double click `index.html` or open it in a browser (Chrome, Edge, Firefox, etc.)
-- open the page to test it
+- Test all features interactively

 ---

 ## Author

-**Fatima Saad** Bachelor’s student in Computer Science at KFUPM.
+**Fatima Saad** – Bachelor’s student in Computer Science at KFUPM